Part of the Knauf Group, we are using technology to transform the decarbonization of the building stock.

 The NegaWatt Hour Meter

-All too often asset owners are left with long-term risk exposure and return on investment calculations which fail to materialise in practice.
+All too often asset owners are left with long-term risk exposure and return on investment calculations which fail to materialise in practice, when thermally renovating their buildings or launching new build projects.

-By partnering with Knauf Energy Solutions asset owners can reverse this outcome to instead obtain a significantly lower risk / higher return result – one that is real, not aspirational.
+By partnering with Knauf Energy Solutions asset owners can reverse this outcome – one that is real, not aspirational.

 Continuous feedback from a network of smart connected building sensors is at the heart of this process.